erikanstine/dgclubhouse-client/README.md

 # dgclubhouse-client
 Disc Golf Clubhouse

-DG Club House
-Platform to
+DG ClubHouse, a platform to

-Keep track of discs in your bag
+- Keep track of discs in your bag
-Keep track of clubs
+- Keep track of clubs
-Bag tags
+- Bag tags
-Rounds
+- Rounds

 Integrate with

-PDGA
+- PDGA
-UDisc
+- UDisc